quieterkali/clojure-brave-true-reading-logs/chapter-three/resume.md

-defn (Symbol use to declare a function) function name (it's not mandatory, but whitout name your function won't be reusable) docstring (function description goes here, very handy to get info about the function. it's not mandatory) parameter(s) lists in brackets, if no parameter then should be empty brackets function body (here goes the function implementation)
+defn (Symbol use to declare a function) function name (it's not mandatory, but whitout name your function won't be reusable) docstring (function description goes here, very handy to get info about the function. it's not mandatory) parameter(s) lists in brackets, if no parameter then should be empty brackets.
+Function body can evaluate any kind of form.
+The last clojure form in a function body is always returned.

 (defn sample-function
     "function description"